Taritsyn/BundleTransformer/src/BundleTransformer.SassAndScss/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of the LibSass version 3.6.3.
+   LibSass Host was updated to version 1.3.0.

    ====================
    POST-INSTALL ACTIONS